dsecuredcom/dynamic-file-searcher/Readme.md

 - Partial content scanning for efficient marker detection in large files
 - HTTP status code filtering for focused results
 - Custom HTTP header support for advanced probing
+- Skipping certain domains when WAF is detected
 - Proxy support for anonymous scanning
 - Verbose mode for detailed output and analysis